Visualization of Skyrmion-Superconducting Vortex Pairs in a Chiral-Magnet-Superconductor Heterostructure

-It is noticed that SVPs tend to be formed on skyrmions with large radius.
-To find the reason, we use the 360$^{\circ}$ domain wall ansatz $\theta(a)=2\arctan(\omega)/\sinh(ar_{\rm sk}/\omega))$ to fit the skyrmion profiles ($\theta$ denotes the skyrmion angle), and extract different $\omega$, which corresponds to the ratio between the sizes of the skyrmion and the domain wall \cite{Wang2018}, to compare the interaction energy between a superconducting vortex and skyrmions with different $\omega$.\cite{sm}.
-As shown in Fig. 3, we set skymion chiral $\eta = +1$ which is the current case \cite{Chen2021}.
-It can be seen when $\omega = 12 \gg 1$ in Fig. 3A (large $\omega$ skyrmion marked by 'L' in Fig. 2A and C), the interaction force keeps attractive over a considerable long range, thus the interaction energy increases monotonically with the distance.
-As a result, the interaction energy reaches minimum at zero center-to-center distance, i.e., forming a coaxial configuration (a location mark in Fig. 3A).
-By contrast, when $\omega = 1$ in Fig. 3B (small $\omega$ skyrmion marked by 'S' in Fig. 2A and C), the interaction force shows repulsive first as the range starts from zero, and becomes attractive after a specified distance, which indicates the interaction energy reaches minimum at a limited center-to-center distance $a_0$ (location marks in Fig. 3B).
+{\em Numerical simulation.---} It is noticed that SVPs tend to be formed on skyrmions with large radii.
+In order to find the reason, numeric simulations have been carried out using boundary-restrained Maxwell-London equation \cite{AndriyakhinaPRB} to calculate the interaction force between a skyrmion and the superconducting vortex generated by its stray field.
+Considering the fact that the distance between individual skyrmions is rather large ($\sim$1 $\mu$m), we can neglect the interaction between the skyrmions and treat each SVP as an isolated one.
+We apply the general form for the field distribution of a superconducting vortex \cite{CarneiroPRB,MenezesPRB} and utilize the same relationship as described in Ref. \cite{AndriyakhinaPRB}.
+The interaction force between a skyrmion and a superconducting vortex can be expressed as ${\bf f}_{\rm sk-v}={\bf J}_{\rm sk}(a) \times (-\Phi_0){\bf e}_z$, where ${\bf J}_{\rm sk} (a)=\Phi^{-1}_0(\frac{\partial \mathcal{F}_{\rm sk-v}}{\partial a})$ being the derivative of the interaction energy $F_{\rm sk-v}$ with respect to the center-to-center distance $a$, and $\Phi_0$ the flux quantum.
+The interaction energy and supercurrent distribution strongly depend on the skyrmion polar angle $\theta(a)$ (see Eqs.
+S1 and S6 in SM \cite{sm}).
+We use the 360$^\circ$ domain wall ansatz $\theta(a)=\arctan(\frac{\sinh(\omega)}{\sinh(\frac{a\cdot\omega}{r_{\rm sk}})})$ to fit the skyrmion profiles ($r_{\rm sk}$ is the skyrmion radius), and extract different $\omega$, which is defined as the ratio between $r_{\rm sk}$ and the skyrmion wall width $r_{\rm w}$ \cite{WangCP}.
+The extracted values of $\omega$ for the skyrmions marked by `L' and 'S' in Fig. \ref{FIG2}(a) and (c) are 12 and 1, respectively.
+The calculated schematic diagram and interaction force distribution for $\omega$=12 and $\omega$=1 are shown in Fig. \ref{FIG3} (the corresponding supercurrent and interaction energy distribution diagram can be found in \cite{sm}.
+During the calculation, skyrmion chirality $\eta=+1$ has been chosen \cite{ChenCPPS}.
+It can be seen that when $\omega=12\gg1$ in Fig. \ref{FIG3}(a), the interaction force keeps attractive over a considerable long range, the interaction energy reaches minimum at zero center-to-center distance, i.e., forming a coaxial configuration (a location mark in Fig. \ref{FIG3}(a)).
+In contrast, when $\omega=1$ in Fig. \ref{FIG3}(b), the interaction force shows repulsive first at zero, and becomes attractive after a specified distance, which indicates that the interaction energy reaches minimum at a limited center-to-center distance $a_0$ (location marks in Fig. \ref{FIG3}(b)).
 Therefore, SVP with coaxial configuration of a skyrmion and a superconducting vortex will not be formed.
-These are in good agreement with the observations in Fig. 2A and C.
+These are in good agreement with the observations in Fig. \ref{FIG2}(a) and (c).